 Arguably Buckley's most famous work, this was originally written and recorded by Leonard Cohen in 1984 on his album Various Positions.
-It was featured in several episodes of the Fox TV show The O.C. several years after Buckley drowned in the Mississippi River. (thanks, Andrew - Toronto, Canada)
+Cohen's rendition was released as a single in Spain and the Netherlands, but got little attention in the United States.

-The song is about love which has soured and gone stale.
+The song is about a love that has soured and gone stale.
 Cohen used a lot of religious imagery, including references to some of the more notorious women in the bible.
-Here's some lyrical analysis:
+Here's some lyric analysis:

 "You saw her bathing on the roof, her beauty and the moonlight overthrew you" - Bathsheba, who tempted the king to kill her husband so he could have her.

 "She tied you to her kitchen chair, she broke your throne and she cut your hair" - Delilah, who cut off Sampson's locks that held his superhuman strength.